LulububuApps/bolt-html-minify/README.md

 HTML Minify
 ---
 A simple Bolt extension to minify the HTML output.
-Will only work if debug is set to false.

 ## License
 This Bolt extension is open-sourced software licensed under the GPL-3.0